CJ Sparxx Flaunts Voluptuous Derriere In Brown Thong Bikini: ‘Juicy Jungle Queen’

 CJ Sparxx was scantily clad in her latest Instagram update on Saturday night.
 The stunning model showed off her hourglass figure while exposing plenty of skin in the process.

 In the sexy snaps, CJ looked like a million bucks as she rocked a skimpy brown thong bikini.
-The teeny top could hardly contain her massive cleavage as it gave fans a peek at her sideboob and underboob as well.
+The teeny top could hardly contain her cleavage, and it gave fans a peek at her sideboob and underboob as well.
 The thin straps showcased her toned arms and shoulders in the process.

 In the first photo, CJ stood in front of a set of stone steps with both of her arms hanging at her sides and her hip pushed out as she stared into the camera.